11x-dev/hint-feature-part-1/README.md

         const move_string = mvs.map((p) => prettyCoordinates(p.x, p.y, goban.height)).join(",");
         console.log("Move string: ", move_string);
         // Add this removeHints method here so we clear the hints when our Goban updates,
-        // this ensures the hint marks are gone when we click on the Goban, which updates the Goban (it appears it works without this line) removeHints();
+        // this ensures the hint marks are gone when we click on the Goban, which updates the Goban (it appears to work without this line) removeHints();
     };
 ```